jplozf/dazibao/README.md

     -   **Server Mode:** Runs as a persistent web server that refreshes the page automatically.
     -   **Static Generation Mode:** Generates a single, self-contained HTML file.
     -   **Interval Generation Mode:** Periodically regenerates the static HTML file at a custom interval.
--   **Customizable Theming:** Control the background and text colors for the page, titles, labels, and values.
+-   **Customizable Theming:** Control the background and text colors for the page, titles, labels, and values, and now also **font sizes** for these elements.
 -   **Built-in Variables:** Use special variables like `%hostname`, `%time`, `%date`, and more for common system information without running external commands.

 ## Installation